A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

 Using these measurements and parameters, in the most detached case, the estimated power losses are 100-170 kW, which is significant (8-13 \%) compared to an estimated input power ($P_{SOL}$) of 1.3 MW.
-This is in reasonable agreement with SOLPS-ITER simulations, which indicate similar power losses from elastic ion/molecule collisions (also shown on figure \ref{fig:Power_transfer}).
+This is in reasonable agreement with SOLPS-ITER simulations, which indicate similar power losses from elastic ion/molecule collisions (also shown on figure \ref{fig:Power_transfer}) and which suggest losses of up to $40-50\%$ of power remaining downstream of ionisation (not shown on plot).
 The power losses from plasma chemistry (e.g., MAD) are of similar order of magnitude ($\sim 15 \%$ $P_{SOL}$ \cite{Verhaegh2021b, Verhaegh2024}).
 Although this power ultimately reaches the vessel walls, it is spread over a much wider area than the target as the neutrals re-associate at the wall.
 Power losses from plasma-molecular interactions can thus be an important power loss channel in detached conditions. \\